 Day 11: Normanby to Port Moresby.
 After a final night on the island paradise of the D’Entrecasteaux Archipelago we start our return journey to Port Moresby.
 The tour ends here, except for those joining the optional New Britain extension, where the excitement continues.

 New Britain Extension (6 days)

-The extension offers many more birds to the list, most of which are regional specialties and endemics not possible on the mainland.
+The extension offers many more birds to the list, most of which are regional specialties and endemics not possible to see on the mainland.
 Like many small islands in this region, large, flashy bird groups like kingfishers, pigeons and parrots are well-represented on New Britain, although there is a distinct lack of smaller songbirds.
 For the extension we are based in a single, high-end dive resort for the entire time – a nice antidote to the camping of the main tour, and so we stay in comfort, and make day trips to forests areas from there.
 On one day we will also take a boat trip out into Kimbe Bay, and search for small island specialists.
 We have a real chance of adding species like New Britain Kingfisher, Purple-bellied Lory, and Red-knobbed Fruit-Dove to your list, while staying in the beautiful surroundings of the resort, perched right on the edge of tranquil Kimbe Bay.